What is Ombudsman? Is it a private school, charter, or something else?

 The first day of school is Monday, September 2, however, Ombudsman of Chicago has an open enrollment policy, and if space is available, students can enroll at any time during the school year.
 Space is limited, so we encourage you to register your child right away.

-Ombudsman is a New Options School program for students who are out of school or off track for graduation.
+Ombudsman is a New Options School program for students who are out of school, recovering from dropping out or off track for graduation.
 What does that mean and what does that include?

 An Options School program provides students with an approach and an environment that are different from a traditional classroom setting.
 Students work in a welcoming, safe and technology-rich setting and receive one-on-one attention from caring teachers and benefit from a mastery-based blended learning approach.